 The Earl Lloyd “Brain Trust” counter clock wise, NBA legends, Sonny Hill (white cap), the late Earl Lloyd, Bill Russell and Oscar Robertson

 When the scammer Arka was still hustling NBA players I contacted NBA Commissioner Adam Silver, Michelle Roberts and San Antonio Coach Gregg Popovich to alert them.
 Silver was the only one to acknowledge he had received my Priority Mailed letter.
 Please don’t allow any of the above names cry “I didn’t know!”
 In a conversation with my mentor Sonny Hill, he said, “The Family had been paid off” and I found nothing wrong with that.
 My question, “Was the family paid off or ripped off?”
 I asked Arka to delete my role in the documentary.
 I didn’t want to be a part of his hustle and scam.

-I received a call from Ms. Bar just before the Christmas holidays saying Arka’s “Girl Friday” Jo Lee called asking for my number.
+I received a call from Ms. Bar just before the Christmas holidays 2017 saying Arka’s “Girl Friday” Jo Lee called asking for my number.
 When she called she wanted to apologize for the confusion relating to the bad checks and the Earl Lloyd project.
-Jo Lee claimed Arka owed her $55,000 and had disappeared without a trace.
+Jo Lee claimed Arka owed her $55,000 and had left without paying her.
 This charade was now reminding me of the Albert and Costello classic comedy sketch, ‘Who’s on First?’